 Students should turn cell phones off or at least put them on silent.
 Do not conduct phone calls or text in class.
+Using the phone during any tests/exams will result in a zero grade for that test/exam.
 It can wait.
-If you must take a call or text, quietly leave the room and return when finished.
+If you must take a call or text, quietly leave the room and return when finished but not during a test/exam.
 Emergency calls for you should go through campus security at 903-798-3330.